John W. Narron, Esq.

 John Narron has been practicing law in North Carolina since 1977 and has been a partner with Smith Debnam since 1987.
 John’s practice consists of litigation, arbitration, mediation and business transactions.
-For 30 years, John has provided advice and litigation services to clients in central and eastern North Carolina in all manner of civil disputes frequently involving equitable distribution proceedings, alimony trials, will caveats, employment disputes, personal injury trials and negotiations, and a wide variety of commercial business disputes.
+For 30 years, John has provided advice and litigation services to clients in central and eastern North Carolina in all manner of civil disputes frequently involving equitable distribution proceedings, will caveats, employment disputes, and a wide variety of commercial business disputes.
 He has also represented various businesses providing advice on real estate issues, employment issues and merger issues.

 Since the early 1990′s, John has frequently served as a mediator and as arbitrator to assist clients and their attorneys in resolving their disputes without the need for trial.
 He has served as mediator in more than 200 family law disputes in Wake County, Franklin County, Johnston County, Wayne County, Guilford County, Forsyth County, and Pender County.

 John has served as lead counsel in more than 20 jury trials since 1985.
 For example, in January 2005, John and fellow Smith Debnam attorney Thurston Debnam participated in a week-long jury trial in which a verdict of over $2,900,000.00 was rendered in favor of their client in a land condemnation case in Wake County.
 He has also served as lead counsel for other clients who received favorable jury verdicts.